tgorordo/titanic.caltech.edu/README.md

 ---
 [I'm an alum who graduated in 2019](https://tom.ket.dev).
 I was bookie, blouse frosh, and generally did a lot of odd-jobs.
 I was on the Bechtel COUCH committee to figure out what life would look like there - so I'm pretty experienced dealing with admin BS.
-I've also talked my way out of a fair amount of trouble with the taco trucks and helped write the book on running tours, especially red and gold protocols.
+I've also talked my way out of a fair amount of trouble with the taco trucks and helped write the book on running tours in my time, especially red and gold protocols.

 Crusty af now - jeez time flies - but a massive sucker if you ever want a hand with your Ditch Day stack or *anything* else.